Haikal02-alt/Trinity-Linux/README.md

 # Ahoy The Sword Realm Linux Distribution

-Trinity Is a Workstation Linux Distro Based On Fedora Unlike Triaxis Which Is Ubuntu LTS Based Trinity Is A Fedora Based Distro Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Have Default Desktop Environment GNOME (Default) KDE Plasma And Base System
+Trinity Is a Workstation Linux Distro Based On Fedora Unlike Triaxis Which Is Arch Based Trinity Is A Fedora Based Distro Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Have Default Desktop Environment GNOME (Default) KDE Plasma And Base System